embedded-office/canopen-stack/docs/docs/usecase/emergency.md

 ### Emergency Event

-The application can focus on the detection of the system situations, which shall rise an emergency event.
-For setting and clearing the emergency #0 on a application specific emergency condition, the typical sequence is:
+The application can focus on the detection of system situations, which shall rise an emergency event.
+For setting and clearing an emergency #0 on an application-specific emergency condition, the typical sequence is:

 ```c
   if (DemoEmcyCondition == TRUE) {